 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-No one wants pepperoni morsels rotting in the crevices of their Leatherman.
+Before you work on sharpening your knife, you’ll want to make sure it shines.
+After all, no one wants pepperoni morsels rotting in the crevices of their Leatherman.
 Give your multitool a bath in soapy water after every trip.
 Open every attachment and dry will with a towel to keep everything shiny and functioning properly.
+If you have a folding knife (as most backpackers will) it’s worth the effort to occasionally disassemble it for a deep cleaning, if the design allows.
+Some companies, like Kershaw, sell tools to help you do just that.

 - Water stones allow you to produce a very sharp edge in a short amount of time, and are great for reviving especially dull or damaged knives.
 These should always be wet when used, and require some time and skill.